Lecrapouille/MyMakefile/README.md

 - `.makefile/` is simply this repo `git clone git@github.com:Lecrapouille/MyMakefile.git --depth=1 .makefile` (or better as git sub-module).
 I personally add the `.` to hide it in my workspace but this is not mandatory.
 - `VERSION` is an ASCII file containing a version number such as `0.1` or `1.0.3`.
 It seems useless but it has a great role when installing your project in your operating system: you can install different versions of your project without they interfering each others.
+If not present a default file is created.
 - `src/` is the folder containing your code source.
 For example, a simple hello word made by the `main.cpp` file.
 The name is not important as well and can arbitrary contains plenty of folders and source files.
 - `Makefile` contains, for this example, the following code (explanations come in next sections):